vityobug/ape-flac-splitter/README.md

 - The `tracks/` directory will be created if it doesn't exist, and the individual tracks will be saved there.

 - The script checks if the required packages (`cuetools`, `shntool`, `flac`, and `ffmpeg`) are installed before attempting to install them.

+- Use your own utilities to add metadata to the tracks.